African Fruit Bat Closely Resembles a Dog, Except It Has Wings

-Bats are furry mammals of the sky, so they do often vaguely resemble dogs.
-They're even referred to as 'flying foxes'.
-But this one in particular is a fruit bat, and it's appearance is a little more than just vaguely resembling.
+Bats are furry mammals of the sky, so they often vaguely resemble dogs.
+They are even referred to as 'flying foxes.'
+However, this particular species is a fruit bat, and its appearance is more than just a vague resemblance.

-Some have maimed these pictures as photoshopped and have a hard time believing they're even real.
+Some have claimed these pictures are photoshopped and have a hard time believing they are even real.

-But one postdoctoral research associate, Nicolas Nesi at the Queen Mary University of London, studies the evolution of fruit bats, and has so graciously shared facts about the species.
+But one postdoctoral research associate, Nicolas Nesi at the Queen Mary University of London, studies the evolution of fruit bats and has graciously shared facts about the species.

 Oh my!